matzschmanski/workspace_spass/README.md

 - **Upgrading Units**: Players can upgrade structures to increase resource production.
 - **Resource Management**: Players can manage their resources to optimize growth and progress.
 - **Quests**: Players can complete quests to earn rewards and track their progress.

+## Running Tests

+To run the unit tests for the game, follow these steps:

+1. Ensure you have Node.js installed on your machine.
+2. Navigate to the root directory of the project in your terminal.
+3. Run `npm install` to install the necessary dependencies.
+4. Run `npm test` to execute the unit tests using Jest.

+## Continuous Integration

+This project uses GitHub Actions for continuous integration.
+The CI pipeline is configured to run the tests on every pull request and merge to the main branch.
+The configuration file for the GitHub Actions workflow can be found at `.github/workflows/ci.yml`.